spmallette/GremlinDocs/README.md

 The documentation and samples presented here attempt to stay current with the most current and stable release of Gremlin (currently 2.1.0).
 Please note that this is not the *official* Gremlin documentation.
 The official documentation resides in the Gremlin [wiki](https://github.com/tinkerpop/gremlin/wiki).

-GremlinDocs is a "GitHub repository":https://github.com/spmallette/GremlinDocs.
+GremlinDocs is a [GitHub repository](https://github.com/spmallette/GremlinDocs).
 Pull requests will be considered.

 ## Transform